Stability conditions and moduli spaces on the Kuznetsov component of cubic fivefolds: Introduction

-Lagrangian constructions from moduli also fit this framework. \cite{FGLZ} construct Lagrangian families using Gushel--Mukai 4-folds and their hyperplane sections; analogous result for cubic 4-folds were obtained in \cite{LLPZ}.
-In the same spirit, we construct a Lagrangian immersion from a 2-dimensional moduli space on the Kuznetsov component of a cubic 5-fold, and expect similar phenomena for higher-dimensional moduli.

-Finally, we outline the potential extensions of this work to cubic hypersurfaces beyond dimension 5.
-For cubic 6-folds containing a $\pro^3$, we expect the stability condition to exist on their Kuznetsov components using the same quadric fibration and restriction methods.
-We hope that this could pass to very general cubic 6-folds by deformation technique along the lines of the on-going work \cite{LMPSZ}.
-The case of cubic 7-folds is especially intriguing, as their Kuznetsov components are Calabi--Yau 3-categories.
-However, it presents a fundamental difficulty that the strong Bogomolov--Gieseker type inequality on $\Dcatb(\pro^4,\CCC_0)$ is unknown.
-We refer enthusiastic readers to the recent work \cite{LiReal} for some related conjectures in this direction.
+Serre invariance is not expected in complete generality: its non-existence was proved in \cite{KPSerre} for many Kuznetsov components of Fano complete intersections whose defining degrees are not all equal.

+The Kuznetsov component of a hypersurface is fractional Calabi--Yau, and the relation between its Serre and rotation functors suggests the existence of Gepner-type stability conditions in the sense of \cite{Tod13}; see also \cite{kuzCY}.
+Such conditions are known for cubic 3-folds \cite{PY20} and for general cubic 4-folds containing a plane \cite{Tod13}, with respect to the pair $(\sfO,2/3)$.
+We construct a Gepner-type stability condition for the same pair on a cubic 5-fold, confirming a new case of \cite[Conjecture 1.1]{Tod13}.

+\paragraph{Moduli spaces and hyper-K\"ahler geometry.} By Mukai's classical result \cite{Muk84Symp}, moduli spaces of Gieseker-stable sheaves on K3 surfaces provide a basic source of K3$^{[n]}$-type hyper-K\"ahler varieties.
+For non-commutative K3 surfaces, such as the Kuznetsov components of cubic 4-folds and Gushel--Mukai 4-folds, moduli spaces of Bridgeland-stable objects recover classical examples and produce larger families of K3$^{[n]}$-type hyper-K\"ahler varieties \cite{BLMS,BLMNPS,PPZ22}.
+By contrast, less is known for Kuznetsov components that are not of K3 type.
+Moduli spaces on the Kuznetsov components of del Pezzo 3-folds, including cubic 3-folds, have been studied in \cite{APR22,PR23,LiuZhang22,FP23,Bayer_desing_cubic}.
+A lattice-theoretic induction in \cite{LLPZ} establishes non-emptiness for moduli spaces on Fano 3-folds.

+A categorical framework producing Lagrangian families from Bridgeland moduli spaces on Gushel--Mukai 4-folds and their hyperplane sections was developed in \cite{FGLZ}.
+The same work proposed an analogous statement for cubic 4-folds and their hyperplane sections, which was subsequently proved in \cite{LLPZ}.
+Our \cref{cor:Lag_imm_general} is an analogue of \cite[Theorem 8.3]{LLPZ} for cubic 5-folds and their hyperplane sections.
+The smallest numerical classes correspond to Fano surfaces of planes, whose geometry was studied in \cite{col86,Mbo23}.
+For these surfaces, we recover the construction of Illiev--Manivel \cite[\S 2.2.2]{IM08}, whereas arbitrary primitive classes produce new Lagrangian subvarieties.
+This result could have potential applications to a moduli-theoretic approach to the compactified Lagrangian fibration obtain in \cite[Theorem 1.2]{LLX}.

-\subsubsection{Plan of the paper}
+\subsection{Plan of the paper}

-\cref{sec:quad_fib} sets up the geometric and categorical framework of quadric fibrations for the cubic 5-fold $Y$ and proves the embedding of the Kuznetsov component $\Ku(Y)$ into a derived category of Clifford modules on $\pro^3$ (\cref{thm:psi}).
+\cref{sec:quad_fib} sets up the geometric and categorical framework of quadric fibrations for the cubic 5-fold $Y$ and identify the $\Ku(Y)$ with $\Ku(\pro^3,\CCC_0) \subset \Dcatb(\pro^3,\CCC_0)$ (\cref{thm:psi}). \cref{sec:Knum} then computes the numerical lattices on both sides.
+In particular, \cref{prop:Knum_Ku,prop:Knum_Ku_C0} give compatible integral bases and describe the actions of the Serre and rotation functors.